Mood Disorders?

 Panic Disorder.
 Characterized by recurrent, unexpected, panic attacks.

 Panic Attack.
 Sudden period of intense fear that may include heart palpitations, sweating, shaking, shortness of breath, numbness, or a feeling that something really bad is going to happen.
+Typically does not last longer than 10 minutes.

 PTSD (formerly “shell shock”).
 A mental disorder characterized by symptoms such as re-living, reduced involvement with others, and manifestations of autonomic arousal such as hyper-alertness and exaggerated startle response that can develop after a person is exposed to a traumatic event, such as sexual assault, warfare, natural disasters, traffic collisions, surgery, or other threats on a person’s life.